Subscribe to our newsletter and get an unfairly advantage ahead of your competitors by receiving the latest IP news.

 An internet publication of your innovation will make it unpatentable in Europe, but not always in the United States

-According to European patent law, an invention has to be new to be patentable, i.e., it should not have been disclosed to the public before filing a first patent application.
-In Europe, the novelty is absolute: any disclosure, by anyone, by any means, is prejudicial to the novelty of the invention.
-There are only two exceptions: evident abuse and display at some officially recognized international exhibitions.
+According to European patent law, an invention has to be new to be patentable.
+In other words, the inventor must not disclose the invention to the public before filing the first patent application.
+In Europe, the novelty is absolute.
+Any disclosure, by anyone, by any means, is prejudicial to the novelty of the invention.
+There are only two exceptions.
+These are evident abuse and display at some officially recognized international exhibitions.

-Therefore, if you show your invention on a website, on a LinkedIn page, or on a YouTube movie, the shown information can be held against the novelty of your future European patent.
+Therefore, if you show your invention on a website, LinkedIn page, or YouTube video, that disclosure can jeopardize the novelty of your future European patent.

-Our advice: keep your invention confidential until the filing of a patent application!
-If it is too late, and the invention has already been published, file a US patent application within one year from the publication.
+Keep your invention confidential until you file a patent application!
+If you’ve already published the invention.
+You can file a US patent application within one year of that publication.

 Evelyne Gridelet